kluchey/OMG/pages/MCV4U___6___1 Vectors to Represent Planes.md

 			  logseq.order-list-type:: number
 				- What do we already know about a point on the y-axis?
 We know that $x=z=0$.
 Therefore, the point $(0,y,0)$ is on the y-axis.
 This can give us **one** equation in two variables, $t$ and $k$. logseq.order-list-type:: number
-				- To get a second equation in $t,k logseq.order-list-type:: number
+				- To get a second equation in $t,k$ we will use the z-axis point, or $(0,0,z)$. logseq.order-list-type:: number
+				- We use substitution or elimination to get $t$ and $k$. logseq.order-list-type:: number
+				- We use $t,k$ to find the points $A$ and $B$ from the original vector equation of the plane. logseq.order-list-type:: number
+				- We find $
+				  logseq.order-list-type:: number
 		- Why is there no symmetric equation for any plane? logseq.order-list-type:: number